Honors Research Award

 The deadline to submit your paper is the last Friday of the academic year at midnight.
-The top award is $250 and second prize is $150.
+The First Place award is $250, and the Honorable Mention award is $100.
 Winners will be notified by email before the end of June.
 The winning work, as well as the author’s name, major, and the title of the work, will be publicized, with the research document itself housed in the college archives.

 How to submit your paper

 Submit the following electronically to email@example.com:

 - Research writing, including bibliography, attached to an email with the author’s name, full contact information, and the name of the course for which the research, writing, or term paper was completed